Yehan20/greenstore/README.md

 # Green Store

-An Grocery Market web Aplication with ecommerce cart where users can purchase fruits and vegetables ,search and view planning to add fake payment gateway in the future.
+An Grocery Market web Application with ecommerce cart where users can purchase fruits and vegetables ,search and view planning to add fake payment gateway in the future.

 Link to the application: https://yn-green-store.netlify.app/